Sales Portal Surgeon Portal 844-294-3245 844-294-3245

 *Physician is a paid consultant of Treace Medical Concepts, Inc.

-WILLIAM DUKE, DPM: Oftentimes we get patients asking question about what kind of shoes can they wear after they have the Lapiplasty procedure.
+WILLIAM DUKE, DPM: Oftentimes we get patients asking questions about what kind of shoes can they wear after they have the Lapiplasty® procedure.
 The answer is whatever shoes you were most comfortable in before the procedure, we can certainly get you in afterwards.
 There are certain shoes that are not podiatrist approved but we can certainly get you back into any shoes that you wear on a normal basis.

 *Physician is a paid consultant of Treace Medical Concepts, Inc.